-S. Lee Kling has served as Chairman of the Board of The Kling Company, a merchant banking company, since 2002 and prior thereto was Chairman of Kling Rechter & Company, a merchant banking company since 1991.
-Mr. Kling served as Chairman of the Board of Landmark Bancshares Corp., a bank holding company located in St. Louis, Missouri, from 1974 through December 1991, when the Company merged with Magna Group, Inc. He served additionally as that company's Chief Executive Officer from 1974 through October 1990.
-Mr. Kling also serves on the Board of Directors of Bernard Chaus, Inc., Electro Rent Corp., Falcon Products, Inc., Kupper Parker Communications, Inc. and Engineer Support System, Inc.
+S. Lee Kling has served as Chairman of the Board of The Kling Company, a merchant banking company, since 2002 and prior thereto was Chairman of Kling Rechter & Company, a merchant banking company, since 1991.
+Mr. Kling served as Chairman of the Board of Landmark Bancshares Corp., a bank holding company located in St. Louis, Missouri, from 1974 through December 1991, when Landmark merged with Magna Group, Inc. He served additionally as that company's Chief Executive Officer from 1974 through October 1990.
+Mr. Kling also serves on the Board of Directors of Bernard Chaus, Inc. and Electro Rent Corp.

-Joseph P. Klock, Jr. is a Senior Partner of Steel, Hector & Davis, a law firm located in Miami, Florida, and has been a partner of the firm since 1977.
-He previously served as Chairman and Managing Partner of that firm.
-While Steel, Hector & Davis did not provide legal services to the Company in fiscal year 2005, it may provide services to the Company in future periods.
+Joseph P. Klock, Jr. has been a partner in the international law firm of Squire, Sanders & Dempsey, L.L.P. since September, 2005.
+Prior to that date he had been Chairman and Managing Partner of Steel, Hector & Davis, a law firm located in Miami, Florida, which merged into Squire, Sanders & Dempsey, L.L.P. in 2005.
+While Squire, Sanders & Dempsey, L.L.P. did not provide legal services to the Company in fiscal year 2006, it may provide services to the Company in future periods.